fructo/messaging-framework/README.md

 [>>Issue Tracker<<](https://github.com/fructo/fructo/issues)

+**WARNING**: The framework is not yet ready for use.
+We release alpha versions for the internal needs of the Fructo project.
+Alpha versions can be backward incompatible.

 A simple messaging framework that defines the architecture of a modular application.

 The project is platform-independent, so it can be used in Node.js (version >= 15), Deno, and web browser environments.